HelpBot Assistant

 import 'zone.js';

-ButtonGroup can be arranged both in a vertical and horizontal orientation.
-By default, it is horizontally oriented.
+ButtonGroup can be arranged in either vertical or horizontal orientation.
+By default, it is horizontal.

 Vertical Orientation